 The Green Market (TGM), which is located in Singapore Changi Airport Terminal 2, is managed by Plaza Premium Lounge which also has a network of lounges with the same name around the world.
 It differs from your usual lounges in the sense that it is styled more as a restaurant/cafe with only a dining chair setup.
 Unlike the Ambassador Transit Lounge which is also in Terminal 2, you won’t find any bathrooms inside (the nearest one is near the food court next door) nor is there a PC station to work from.
 That being said, where TGM lacks in terms of the conventional lounge setup, it more than makes up for it in the food department.

 Access to this lounge is more in keeping with restaurants rather than airport lounges with a set number of hours – you access it as you order your meals there.
 Plenty of credit cards issued in Asia (including Citibank Premiermiles cards of some countries) also come with access to lounges of Plaza Premium including TGM.
 Otherwise, members of Priority Pass and Lounge Club are also able to access TGM with a special menu catered just for them – a selection of bento set meals that contain rice, soup, starter, main and even dessert.
 Do note that separate charges apply for alcohol.
+In the morning from 6AM to 10:30AM, TGM also has a special breakfast menu.

 The attending staff will immediately ask for your food selection as soon as they swap your membership card upon entry.
 During my last visit, I opted for the Chicken Teriyaki Set.